-Some of Therapy Focus’ youngest clients have been developing skills and stretching their imaginations with Sensorium Theatre’s Sensory Storytime program being held at Therapy Focus’ Bentley office.
+Some of Therapy Focus’ youngest clients have been developing skills and stretching their imaginations with Sensorium Theatre’s Sensory Rhyme Time program being held at Therapy Focus’ Bentley office.

 The 6 week program invites children with disabilities aged 5 years and under, along with their siblings, to enjoy an immersive, multi-sensory theatre experience.